 Women and men on many college campuses are participating, including in Delhi (India), Cape Town (South Africa), Toronto (Canada), Irvine (CA), Iowa City (IA), Harrisonburg (VA), and College Park (MD).
 Their actions include setting up tables to hand out anti-street harassment materials, posting fliers around campus with messages about ending street harassment, and blogging and tweeting about street harassment from wherever they are over their Spring Break.

 There’s still time for you to decide to do something, too.
 Agree to talk to a friend or classmate about street harassment.
 Share your story online.
-Tweet about street harassment with the hashtag #antistreetharassmentday.
+Tweet about street harassment with #antistreetharassmentday.
 If you have time hand out or post fliers or hold an informal meeting on campus where people can brainstorm how to address and end this problem in your community.
-Here are 10 ideas for action, the Facebook RSVP page, and sample fliers.

 Reclaim your campus, reclaim your community and do something to end street harassment.
 Let March 20 simply be your starting point.